jeromkiller/HideAndSeekTracker/README.md

 # HideAndSeekTracker
-A player tracker for the hide and seek events hosted in the official oldschool runescape discord server.
+A player tracker for the hide and seek (GieliGuessr) events hosted in the official oldschool runescape discord server.